 "A short history of experimental photography".

 Marc Lenot (born in 1948, Polytechnique, graduated from MIT, master of the EHESS) supported in June 2016 a thesis on experimental photography at the University Paris 1 Sorbonne under the direction of Michel Poivert.
 He has also written several essays on Czech photographer Miroslav Tichý.
 Winner 2014 of the Critics' Prize awarded by the French section of the AICA (International Association of Art Critics), he was, in this capacity, the publisher of the book Estefanía Peñafiel Loaiza, preliminary fragments (the presses of the real , 2015).
 He is also the author of the blog Glasses Rouges on contemporary art published under the aegis of Le Monde (http://lunettesrouges.blog.lemonde.fr/).
 He divides his time between Paris and Lisbon.

 Guest artists: Juliette-Andréa Elie and Caroline Delieutraz.

 “Recovery or misappropriation of images, 3d scanning, image banks, Google view, algorithms, digital manipulations, so many contemporary processes for creating an image… With the emergence of these new technologies, the link that seemed to unite the photographic act in the real, and in the tangible, is it being undone? "

 In what way does the multiplicity of these tools, and their ease of use, lead artists to change their position in the face of reality?

-Is the significant appearance of unique works, and interventions on the photographic material by the artists, not a tendency to find this link with a certain materiality or tangible reality?
+The significant appearance of unique works, and interventions on the photographic material on the part of artists, is it not a tendency to find this link with a certain materiality or tangible reality?

 Faced with the exponential production of images and their interpenetration, where their appropriation as a work of art by the artist ends ?

 Christian Gatttinoni was a teacher at the National School of Photography in Arles from 1989 to 2016.
 Member of the International Association of Art Critics he is editor-in-chief of the journal online www.lacritique.org. and artistic advisor of the Fictions Documentaires festival with the GRAPH in Carcassonne.
 Latest published works The history of photographic criticism (with Yannick Vigouroux) New Editions Scala; The love life of angels, videogame.
 Area Editions.